Matt Lauer on sexual misconduct allegations: "I am truly sorry"

 Lauer has long been a valuable and highly visible part of NBC News and one of the highest-paid figures in the industry, and his downfall shook the network and rippled out across the roughly 4 million "Today" viewers who started their day with him.

-His firing Wednesday for what NBC called "inappropriate sexual behavior" with a colleague was quickly followed by a published report accusing him of crude and habitual misconduct with other women around the office.
+His firing Wednesday for what NBC called "inappropriate sexual behavior" with a colleague was quickly followed by published reports accusing him of crude and habitual misconduct with other women around the office.

 Network news chief Andrew Lack said in a memo to the staff that NBC received a complaint about Lauer's behavior on Monday and determined he violated company standards.
 NBC said the misconduct started when Lauer and a network employee were at the Sochi Olympics in 2014 and continued beyond that assignment.